1601 N. Tucson Blvd. Suite 9 Tucson, AZ 85716-3450 Phone: (800) 635-1196 Hotline: (800) 419-4777 |

 Frist Senate proposal.
 The Bipartisan Commission did not include

-• Immediate assistance to state elderly programs to help
+such a discount. - Immediate assistance to state elderly programs to help

 low-income seniors get access to prescription drugs.
 Former HCFA